valeryjacobs/IoTArchitecture/_posts/2016-12-06-BeijerAutomotiveHackfest.md

 The core points that were part of this investigation were:

--   Can Azure offer the bandwidth and processing power to ingest the data streams.
+-   Can Azure offer the bandwidth and processing power to ingest the data streams?

--   How does the architecture need to be setup in order to meet the requirements for handling 50.000 vehicles recording data on 1 per second interval.
+-   How does the architecture need to be setup in order to meet the requirements for handling 50.000 vehicles recording data on 1 per second interval?

--   What are the costs involved in implementing the architecture using Azure PaaS services and how can these costs be minimized.
+-   What are the costs involved in implementing the architecture using Azure PaaS services and how can these costs be minimized?

--   How can the current architecture be optimized for the cloud to improve performance and scalability.
+-   How can the current architecture be optimized for the cloud to improve performance and scalability?

--   Which alternatives are there in the implementation and what are their pro’s and cons.
+-   Which alternatives are there in the implementation and what are their pro’s and cons?

 To get to an acceptable of details the hackfest was scoped to focus on data ingest.
 Further processing and analyzing the data is considered a project by